13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 You can use gravity to your advantage, so get up and start moving!
 Physical activity before birth helps move your baby’s head down lower in your pelvis, allowing baby’s head to put pressure on your cervix, which helps it dilate.22 Try walking for 30 minutes every day.
 And if you can walk up a steep hill, even better!
 This causes you to lean forward at an angle, helping baby move in the right direction.
 Stairwalking and doing squats have also been said to be very helpful.23 Check out these exercises you can do before giving birth.
 So, go ahead and get that heart pumping!

 NOTE: There’s no definitive answer to whether or not exercise can induce labor.
-A recent study found that there wasn’t any association between increased physical activity and going into labor.6 But in most cases, it can’t hurt to try.
+A recent study found no association between increased physical activity and the onset of labor.6 But in most cases, it can’t hurt to try.

 4. Labor-Inducing Foods